Domain Name Disputes

 If the page your potential customer is landing on infringes on your trademark rights, you can take legal action to reclaim your brand and avoid potentially damaging buyer confusion.

 At Hutcherson Law, our team of highly skilled and experienced attorneys specialize in internet law and domain name disputes.
-We work to ensure that your business is not disrupted by similar domains.
+We work to ensure that your business is not disrupted by similar domain.

 Do You Have a Domain Name Dispute Case?

 It’s easy to register a domain name, but that doesn’t give the owner legal rights to squat on the site or use it to violate your trademark.
 When someone registers a domain name, they are required to agree not to “infringe upon or otherwise violate the rights of any third party,” the term is in the text of the registration agreement, which is required by the Internet Corporation for Assigned Names and Numbers (ICANN).
 In other words, if someone registers a domain name similar to yours, and they use it to either earn a profit from you or harm your brand, you have a case.
 In the most basic terms, if someone has registered a domain name that’s your trademark (or very similar to your trademark), you have a case.